telerik/ajax-docs/controls/htmlchart/functionality/data-navigation.md

 # Data Navigation

-This help article describes the **Data Navigation** functionality (added in the Q1 2014 release), that lets you zoom and scroll data over time in the [ASP NET AJAX Chart](https://www.telerik.com/products/aspnet-ajax/html-chart.aspx) and provides an example on how to configure it in **Example 1**.
+This help article describes the **Data Navigation** functionality (added in the Q1 2014 release), that lets you zoom and scroll data over time in the [ASP.NET AJAX Chart](https://www.telerik.com/products/aspnet-ajax/html-chart.aspx) and provides an example on how to configure it in **Example 1**.

 ## Overview of RadHtmlChart Data Navigation Feature